 Zuma – This is a pick for lunch with its attractive crowd (dinner can be crowded and frenetic), buzzy atmosphere which still allows you to carry on a conversation, and Asian cuisine that never disappoints.
 Ingredients are top notch, the presentation is creative without being precious, and the service is attentive and friendly.
 You can also sit outside along the River, glorious on a beautiful day.

-Other spots worthy of special mention include Bagatelle, Quality Meats, and Seaspice.
+Other top spots include The Deck, Coya, Bagatelle, Quality Meats, and Seaspice.